CompilerProgramming/compilerprogramming.github.io/_sources/intermediate-representations.rst.txt

 equivalent, you can think of a label as indicating the start of a basic block, and a jump as ending a basic block.

-The idea is that inside a basic block, instructions executed linearly one after the other.
+The idea is that inside a basic block, instructions execute linearly one after the other.
 Each basic block ends with a branching instruction, something like a goto or a conditional jump.

 Here is a simple example of input source code and the IR you might see::